Mosazghi/my_t/README.md

 # my_t

-**my_t** is a highly configurable serial monitor that reads and writes data to/from serial ports.
+**my_t** is a highly configurable serial monitor/terminal that reads and writes data to/from serial ports.
 It also displays graphs for key-value variables, making it an valuable tool for debugging and testing embedded systems.